cloudpassage/jira_halo_issues_sync/README.md

 still exists, and issues which are re-opened will cause the corresponding Jira issue to re-open.

-Version 1 of this integration will only support issues associated with the CloudPassage Halo ServerSecure module (FIM, CSM, SVM, LIDS).
-Future versions may support ContainerSecure- and CloudSecure-related issues.
+Version 2 of this integration will support issues associated with the CloudPassage Halo ServerSecure, ContainerSecure, and CloudSecure-related issues.

 ## How it works